klzgrad/naiveproxy/README.md

 Browser ⟶ Caddy ⟶ Internet

-You can get 80% of what NaiveProxy does without NaiveProxy: run Caddy as an HTTP/2 or HTTP/3 forward proxy directly.
+You may have wondered why not use Chrome directly if NaiveProxy reuses Chrome's network stack.
+The answer is yes, you can get 80% of what NaiveProxy does without NaiveProxy: point your browser to Caddy as an HTTP/2 or HTTP/3 forward proxy directly.

-But this setup is prone to basic traffic analysis due to lack of obfuscation.
+But this setup is prone to basic traffic analysis due to lack of obfuscation and predictable packet sizes in TLS handshakes.
 Also, the browser will introduce an extra 1RTT delay during proxy connection setup.

 ## Build